So you want to be a professional musician?

 1. Try YouTube

 If you are looking for a way to make money online as a musician, you need to take a look at YouTube.
-The video-sharing giant has led a lot of people including Lena Del Ray to stardom.
+The video-sharing giant has led a lot of people including Lana Del Rey to stardom.
+Justin Bieber was also discovered on YouTube!

 The beauty of using YouTube as a platform is that it’s free, you don’t need to know anyone in the industry, and you can try over and over again.
 If your music is good, you will be found!